inansen/redispubsup/README.md

 ### Note
 It can use the StackExchangeRedis reference because ServiceStack Redis blocks connections after an hourly 6000 request.
-Note that redis Pub/Sub has no persistence,this means only connected clients could recieve messages.If there is no subscriber messages would lost.
+Note that redis Pub/Sub has no persistence,this means only connected clients could recieve messages.
+If there is no subscriber messages would lost.
 ## Installation

 for redis